cavalab/srbench/docs/CompetitionGuide.md

     **Note: scripts should not require sudo permissions.
 The library and include paths should be directed to conda environment; the environmental variable `$CONDA_PREFIX` specifies the path to the environment.
     6. additional files *(optional)*: you may include a folder containing the code for your method in the submission.
 Otherwise, `install.sh` should pull the source code remotely.

-    7. Commit your changes and submit your branch as a [pull request](https://github.com/cavalab/srbench/compare/Competition2022...?template=pull_request_template.md) to the [Competition 2022 branch](https://github.com/cavalab/srbench/tree/Competition2022).
+    7. Commit your changes and submit your branch as a [pull request Competition 2022 branch][PR].

     8. Once the tests pass, you will be an official competitor!